 There are certain instances when getting a pedicure can damage your feet further instead of making them better.
 If you notice these signs on your feet, you need to make an appointment with your primary healthcare specialist instead

 - Swollen feet.

 - Blisters or fresh wounds.

 If you have recently shaved or gotten a new tattoo, it’s best to wait for a few weeks before heading to your nail salon.

-Getting a pedicure can be one of the best things you do for your feet.
-Pair it with comfortable shoes and breathable socks that protect your feet from dirt and sun damage to make your pedicure last for a long time.
+Getting a pedicure every month or two can really improve your feet.
+Pair the foot treatment with comfortable shoes and breathable socks that protect your feet from dirt and sun damage, and your pedicures will lead to healthier, more supple, more beautiful feet.